-An off-grid solar power system generates electricity using solar panels and stores energy in batteries, making it independent of the power grid.
-Such systems are designed to provide continuous power by storing surplus energy produced during the day for use during nighttime or periods of low sunlight.
+Off-grid solar power systems generate electricity through solar panels and store it in batteries, thus making them independent of the power grid.
+These systems provide continuous power supply by storing surplus energy produced during the day for use at night or during periods of low sunlight.

 Key Features: